tttapa/Control-Surface/doxygen/pages/Getting-Started.md

 ### 1. Include the library

-Include the library so that you have access to all the classes and functions.
+Include the library so that you have access to all the classes and functions it provides.

 ```cpp
 #include <Control_Surface.h>